MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/reports-aip.md

 The Activity explorer in the Microsoft Purview compliance portal is a graphical interface to view audit events emitted to the Microsoft 365 unified audit log.
 An administrator of the tenant can use built-in queries to determine whether the policies and controls implemented by your organization is effective.
 With up to 30 days of data available, an administrator can set filters and clearly see when and how sensitive data is handled within your organization.

-To see AIP-specific activity, an adminstrator can begin with the following filters:
+To see AIP-specific activity, an administrator can begin with the following filters:

 - Activity type:
     - Label applied